-1) Supervision, manufacturing and installation of a RoofStar-guaranteed metal roof system may be conducted only by established employees of Contractors who possess at least one of the following valid qualifications:

-- 1) Architectural Sheet Metal Journeyperson Certificate of Qualification. - 2) Sheet Metal trade ticket, together with at least five (5) years of documented experience installing and supervising the installation of ASM roofing.
+- 1) Supervision, manufacturing and installation of a RoofStar-guaranteed Architectural Sheet Metal Roof System may be conducted only by established employees of Contractors who possess at least one of the following valid qualifications: - 1) Architectural Sheet Metal Journeyperson Certificate of Qualification. - 2) Sheet Metal trade ticket, together with at least five (5) years of documented experience installing and supervising the installation of ASM roofing.